Khanattila/KNLMeansCL/README.md

 ```
 - **bool cmode / cmode**
 ```
-Use distance color instead of gray level.
-Process luma and chroma at once.
+Use color distance instead of gray intensities.
+Normally KNLMeansCL processes only Luma and copy Chroma if present.
+If cmode is true KNLMeansCL processes Luma and Chroma together.
 If color space is RGB, cmode is always true.

 Default: false.
 ```